GeorgSchessler/angular-serverless-stack/README.md

 To publish your code to AWS your need to
 - install the [Amazon CLI](https://aws.amazon.com/cli/)
 - create an [Access Key](https://console.aws.amazon.com/iam/home?region=eu-west-1#/security_credential)
-- set up your aws cli client in your terminal with: aws configure
+- set up your aws cli client in your terminal with: `aws configure`
-- enable cloudfron preview commands: aws configure set preview.cloudfront true
+- enable cloudfront preview commands: `aws configure set preview.cloudfront true`
-- Configure package.json under config for your needs with unique names
+- set package.json configuration for `name` and `domain`

 ## Init aws instance

-Run `yarn aws:create` to initialize your project.
-This will create a s3 bucket and also a distribution on cloudfront.
+Run `yarn aws:create:part1` to initialize your project.
+Copy the `Id` from the end of the output to the package.json config `poolid`.
+Run `yarn aws:userpoolclient` and insert the values of `UserPoolId` and `ClientId` into `./src/app/cognito.service.ts`.
+Run `yarn aws:create:part2` to finish the initialization.

 ## Update your project